angelicamacias/python_beginner/README.md

 yellowWW cat:)
 ```
 ### ABSTRACT:
--Built-in functions: can be used without importing it.
+_Built-in functions: can be used without importing it.
--Allows us to print values to the console.
+_Allows us to print values to the console.
--We can invoke it with parentheses.
+_We can invoke it with parentheses.
--We can pass the value we want to print as arguments between the parentheses.
+_We can pass the value we want to print as arguments between the parentheses.
--The backslash \ tells python that the next character has a special meaning (eg. \n).
+_The backslash \ tells python that the next character has a special meaning (eg. \n).
--Keyword arguements such as sep and end can be used to format the output.
+_Keyword arguements such as sep and end can be used to format the output.